fluxcd/website/content/en/blog/2026-08-03-ignore-rules-drift-detection/index.md

 `minReplicas` floor well below the replica count baked into the GitOps manifest.
 Every time Flux reconciled, it bumped the Deployment back up to the manifest's much higher replica count.
 That surge was enough to exceed the cluster's capacity, so the cluster autoscaler dutifully spun up a brand new node to schedule the extra pods.
-Moments later the HPA scaled the Deployment back down to its `minReplicas` floor, the new node went idle, and the autoscaler tore it down again.
+Moments later, the HPA scaled the Deployment back down to its `minReplicas` floor, the new node went idle, and the autoscaler tore it down again.
 Reconcile, scale up, add node, scale down, remove node, repeat, on every interval.
 What should have been a quiet steady state turned into constant node churn and a SEV2 incident.